LassoSoft/LassoGuide/lasso_guide_source/operations/logging.rst

 that gets sent to the console; note that it contains a timestamp in brackets::

    handle(error_code == error_code_divideByZero) => {
-      error_warning('A mathematical error occurred while processing this page') }
+      log_warning('A mathematical error occurred while processing this page') }

    // => [2013-03-23 16:59:41] A mathematical error occurred while processing this page